immHassan/foodOrderingApp/README.md

 ### Live URL:

-The project has been implemented on an AWS server.
-Kindly refer to the following IP address for accessing the APIs.
+The implementation of the project has taken place on an AWS server.
+Please use the below url to access the APIs.

 http://appdevelopment.pro:3000/